Surrendering A Pet

 Adoptable pets who maintain good physical and emotional health are allowed to stay until they are adopted.
 We do not have a time-limit in our adoption areas.
 Our team evaluates each animal’s well-being on a daily basis.
 Some pets cope with the stress of being sheltered for only a few days while others can stay in our shelter for several months.

 Pets that do not pass our health or behavioral evaluations, or show increasing symptoms of “kennel stress” are humanely euthanized by our caring staff.

 Saving Grace receives many more pets than our community is looking to adopt.
 Please know that we do the best that we can with our current resources and high numbers of pets entering our shelter.

 Effective July 1, 2015

-Due to budget cuts in our contract with Douglas County, Saving Grace will begin charging an intake fee on all owner surrendered animals and on stray cats effective July 1, 2015.
+Due to budget cuts in our contract with Douglas County, Saving Grace began charging an intake fee on all owner surrendered animals and on stray cats effective July 1, 2015.

-Owner Surrender Dogs $35 Altered / $45 Unaltered
+Owner Surrender Dogs (6 months and over) $20 Altered / $30 Unaltered

 Stray Cats $10